ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 [[R182]](#r182) Testability:

 Preconditions:

 * An IVSM (Interoperability Virtual State Machine) is instantiated and operational.
-* The "Commit State" operation has been successfully completed on the IVSM.
+* Authorized BPI Subjects are registered with the IVSM.
-* The initial joint state with proof of correctness is present on the chosen CCSM.
+* A verifier system for proofs of correctness is present on the chosen CCSM.

 Test Steps:

-1. Trigger the public verification operation for the initial joint state on the chosen CCSM.
+1. Use the verifier system to verify the proof of correctness for the initial joint state on the chosen CCSM.
 2. Inspect the results of the public verification operation to ensure that the initial joint state's proof of correctness is successfully verified.
 3. Review the audit trail generated by the CCSM for the public verification operation.

 Expected Results:

-1. The public verification operation is initiated successfully.
+1. The proof of correctness is successfully verified.
 2. The CCSM provides verification results indicating the correctness of the proof associated with the initial joint state.
-3. The audit trail accurately reflects the details of the verification operation for the initial joint state.
+3. The audit trail accurately reflects the details of the verification operation for the final joint state.

 #### **[R183]**
 The proof of correctness of the final joint state after the "Finalize State" operation is completed on an IVSM MUST be publicly verifiable on the chosen CCSM of said IVSM.